CRISPR Knockin Mouse Model Generation

-Our affordable, custom knock-in mouse model generation service using two complementary technologies, CRISPR/Cas9 and TARGATT™, allows us to offer a diverse portfolio of knock-in modifications, gene-specific knockin (up to 6 kb) or safe harbor locus knockin (up to 10kb with CRISPR and up to 22 kb with TARGATT™).
+We use an affordable, optimized CRISPR/Cas9 custom knock-in mouse model generation service that allows us to offer a diverse portfolio of knock-in modifications, gene-specific knockin (up to 6 kb), and safe harbor locus knockin.
 ASC's comprehensive knock-in service allows for the insertion of humanized genes, reporter genes, tags, and more.
 We work with you to design a specific project outline that captures all of your mouse knock-in model requirements.

 - Locus specific (or) safe harbor locus knock-in (e.g., Rosa26, H11, others)